akshaj02/matrix-kv/README.md

 - **MATRIX-KV** establishes a new baseline for *predictable, explainable, and high-performing KV cache allocation*, narrowing the last gap to full attention without runtime or memory unpredictability.
 - **Major deployment win**: Per-head quotas are fixed at inference time.
 No input can trigger extra memory use.
 VRAM and speed are 100% auditable.
-- **Best for practical LLM deployment**: If you want unbeatable accuracy with exact memory control, MATRIX-KV is the new SOTA.
+- **Best for practical LLM deployment**: If you want unbeatable accuracy with exact memory control, Matrix-KV is the new SOTA.

 ### Get Started